SAP/spartacus-docs/_pages/home/spartacus-faq.md

 title: Spartacus FAQ
 ---

+If you have any questions not answered in this FAQ, use the help channel of our [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/enQtNDM1OTI3OTMwNjU5LTg1NGVjZmFkZjQzODc1MzFhMjc3OTZmMzIzYzg0YjMwODJiY2YxYjA5MTE5NjVmN2E5NjMxNjEzMGNlMDRjMjU).
+Feedback welcome!

 - [Questions Related to Spartacus as a Product](#questions-related-to-spartacus-as-a-product)
 - [Questions Related to Commercialization](#questions-related-to-commercialization)

 ## Questions Related to Spartacus as a Product